Daniel Farke: Leeds United

 On 4 July 2023, Farke was appointed as the manager of newly relegated Championship club Leeds United on a four-year contract.
 His debut on 6 August was a 2–2 draw at home to Cardiff City, having trailed 2–0.
 Having accumulated 90 points in his first season as manager, Leeds missed out on automatic promotion to the Premier League, before going on to lose the play-off final to Southampton.
-Farke led Leeds to promotion to the Premier League in the following season, winning the Championship title on goal difference with 100 points.
+Farke led Leeds to promotion to the Premier League in the following season, winning the Championship title on goal difference with 100 points on the final day of the season in a 2–1 win away at Plymouth Argyle.